noatal345/Search_Algorithms/README.md

 python main.py ucs source target: Runs the uniform cost search algorithm to find the shortest path from the source junction to the target junction.
 python main.py astar source target: Runs the A* search algorithm to find the shortest path from the source junction to the target junction.
 python main.py idastar source target: Runs the iterative deepening A* search algorithm to find the shortest path from the source junction to the target junction.
-Note that source and target refer to the junction number in the database.